 Star Wars has a long history of video games, going back to the very earliest days of the franchise.
-Some like TIE Fighter, or Knight of the Old Republic are hit games with a cult following.
+Some, like TIE Fighter or Knights of the Old Republic, are hit games with a cult following.
 Others are Kinect Star Wars.

 Maybe Kylo Ren was right after all…

-Amid a massive number of games, of varying quality one game really stands out.
-That game is the 2006 title, Star Wars: Empire At War.
-Today, lets take a look at why this game is still an amazing play.
+Amid a massive number of games, of varying quality, one game really stands out.
+That game is the 2006 title, Star Wars: Empire at War.
+Today this game is still an amazing play.

-Empire At War is an epic large scale real-time strategy game released in 2006.
+Empire at War is an epic large-scale real-time strategy game released in 2006.
 The game was something of a spiritual successor to the also amazing Star Wars: Rebellion (the video game, not the board game).
 In it, you take control of either the Empire or the Rebellion and lead them through the events of the Galactic Civil War.
-You can play either in a story focused mode, or a sand box Galactic Conquest mode.
-Most of the game take places on the galaxy map, which depending on the mode can have over 100 individual planets.
+You can play either in a story-focused mode or a sandbox Galactic Conquest mode.
+Most of the games take place on the galaxy map, which depending on the mode can have over 100 individual planets.

 The game also has a single-player and multiplayer skirmish mode, where you fight a single long battle.
 In those modes gaining control of mines gives you resources you can use to build up your fleets.
 It’s a fun addition, but not where the game shines.

 Late in 2006 an expansion to the base game, Forces of Corruption, was released.
 Along with a host of new machines, the expansion introduced a third faction the “Zann Consortium”.
 This faction is essentially a “Scum and Villainy” faction.
 It is a conglomerate of criminals, outlaws, and rogue states out to take over the galaxy.
 While non-canon, they added a nice dimension to the game with new units, heroes, and gameplay options.
 All in all, this was a solid improvement, though some people preferred the more “pure” Rebel vs Empire experience.